Choosing a Compression level

 Usually, the most important considerations when answering this question is the location & severity of the issue you’re treating.

-Knee highs are likely a great starting point.DVT behind the knee or sclerotherapy in the upper thigh?
+Knee highs are likely a great place to start.DVT behind the knee or sclerotherapy in the upper thigh?

-Thigh highs or pantyhose are probably a better selection.Expectant mom to be?
+Thigh highs, pantyhose or leggings are probably a better selection for you.Mama to be?

-Maternity pantyhose offer fabulous support for your legs with expandable tummy room for your growing belly.
+Maternity pantyhose or leggings offer fabulous support for your legs with expandable tummy room for your growing belly.
 If you are battling the dreaded swollen ankles otherwise known as cankles, knee highs might also be a good option for you.

 Here are some other “unofficial” pointers & observations we’ve gathered from our combined years wearing compression: